9 min read

 NASA/Robert Markowitz

-Earth and planetary scientists at NASA Johnson followed the moonwalks via a live video and audio feed broadcast in the Science Evaluation Room, pictured above.
+Earth and planetary scientists gathered at NASA Johnson followed the moonwalks via a live video and audio feed broadcast in the Science Evaluation Room, pictured above.
 These experts developed detailed plans for each simulated moonwalk and provided geology expertise to mission control.

 Everyone in the room had a role.
 One person communicated information between the science team and the flight control team.
 Others monitored the crew’s science tasks to ensure the astronauts stayed on track.